-We here at the Lake George Steamboat Company are immensely proud of our boats and our history.
-We would not be able to have such history and longevity if it were not for our very own dry dock (built in 1927) which we use to bring our ships out of the water and service them.
+The Lake George Steamboat Company is immensely proud of its boats and history.
+We would not have such history and longevity if it were not for our very own dry dock (built in 1927) which we use to bring our ships out of the water and service them.
 Our dry dock is rather unique in today’s age because unlike the floating dry docks which are abundant along the lakes, rivers, coasts, and canals of America, our dry dock is a Marine Railway.
 We are quite proud of our Marine Railway, especially since in 2010 it was added to the National Register of Historic Places.

 What is a Marine Railway?

-A Marine Railways consist of a flat track which extends out far into the water (ours extends some 300 feet out into the lake) over a very gradual slope.
+A Marine Railway consists of a flat track which extends far out into the water over a very gradual slope.
+Our marine railway extends some 300 feet out into the lake.
 On this track lays a long and fairly wide cradle, which sits on cast iron rollers.
-The cradle gets pulled (by big chains) up and down the track, these chains are operated by several gears and a motor which is housed inside of the head house at the top of the track.
+The cradle gets pulled by big chains up and down the track.
+The chains are operated by several gears and a motor which is housed inside of the head house at the top of the track.

 The Delaware and Hudson Railroad company purchased the Lake George Steamboat Company in 1871.
 It owned and operated a small dry dock in the area during that time to launch its smaller vessels, but over time the company kept building larger and larger ships.